Today's Articles

 Thulani Davis

-The birth of Thulani Davis in 1948 is marked on this date.
+This date marks the birth of Thulani Davis in 1948.
 She is a Black writer, educator, and journalist.

 She grew up in a home of educators in Virginia, Willie ("Billie") Louise (née Barbour) Davis and Collis Huntington Davis, Sr.; both of her parents taught at Hampton University.
 Davis attended the Putney School, graduated from Barnard College, and attended graduate school at the University of Pennsylvania and Columbia University.
 She was "schooled" for her first spoken word performance by Gylan Kain and Felipe Luciano of the Original Last Poets.
 Davis considers these two men, plus Amiri Baraka, June Jordan, Nikki Giovanni, Langston Hughes, and Robert Hayden, among the many poets of her artistic "lineage."

-She became a performing poet, working with music and poets such as Ntozake Shange, Jessica Hagedorn, Roberto Vargas, Pedro Pietri, Janice Mirikitani, and others.
-They were all producing books and concerts and breaking new ground with offerings such as Third World Women.
+She became a performing poet, working with musicians and poets such as Ntozake Shange, Jessica Hagedorn, Roberto Vargas, Pedro Pietri, Janice Mirikitani, and others.
+They all produced books and concerts and broke new ground with offerings such as Third World Women.
 She also held a day job as a newspaper reporter for the San Francisco Sun-Reporter.
 She covered the Soledad Brothers trial and the Angela Davis case and interviewed Black Power leaders such as George Jackson and Huey Newton.

 Davis' perspective on writing for the arts is: "Being a poet is the only real foundation for being able to move from prose to theater, or story to opera.
 Being a poet makes it easy to edit your own articles, to keep cutting the rhetoric even when it sounds really good.
 Being a poet makes it enjoyable to write a film, which is exquisitely economical--for a prose writer, the film could be excruciating.
 Being a poet is to understand that words can convey ideas and music, but writing in an American voice allows you to play percussion as well."